jweiland-net/infinitescrolling/Documentation/Installation/Index.rst

 2. Open ExtensionManager

-    Click on `Extensions` from the left menu to open the ExtensionManager.
+    Click on :guilabel:`Extensions` from the left menu to open the Extension Manager.

 3. Update Extensions

-    Choose `Get Extensions` from the upper selectbox and click on the `Update now` button at the upper right.
+    Choose :guilabel:`Get Extensions` from the upper selectbox and click on the :guilabel:`Update now` button at the upper right.

-4. Install `infinitescrolling`
+4. Install :t3ext:`infinitescrolling`

-    Use the search field to find `infinitescrolling`.
-Choose the `infinitescrolling` line from the search result and click on the cloud icon to install `infinitescrolling`.
+    Use the search field to find "infinitescrolling".
+Choose the "infinitescrolling" line from the search result and click on the cloud icon to install "infinitescrolling".

 Next step
 =========